 4. When is the deadline to donate to the Christmas Gift Fund?

-It may seem confusing, but the deadline to donate to the Christmas Gift Fund is the end of December.
-Compassion sends funds to our church partners well in advance of Christmas so they have time to purchase gifts for all of the children.
-Compassion estimates how much will be raised in hopes that our sponsors’ generosity will meet or exceed that number.
-If the donations for a given year exceed the expected amount, we will simply put it towards next year’s Christmas Gift Fund.
+Early givers like you unlock more impact and allow our frontline partners to prepare well in advance.
+We don’t wait for December to move with compassion—we act early, because love can’t wait.
+Compassion estimates how much will be raised, hoping that our sponsors’ generosity will meet or exceed that number.
+If the donations for a given year exceed the expected amount, we will put them towards next year’s Christmas Gift Fund.

 Indonesian, teenage boys stand together opening presents.
 One smiles as he looks a the camera.